J358763H/homelab/lxc/pihole/README.md

 ## 📋 Overview

 Pi-hole provides network-wide ad blocking and DNS management for your homelab.
-This LXC container setup integrates seamlessly with your existing Homelab-SHV infrastructure, providing DNS filtering, custom domain resolution, and comprehensive network analytics.
+This LXC container setup integrates seamlessly with your existing homelab infrastructure, providing DNS filtering, custom domain resolution, and comprehensive network analytics.

 ## 🎯 Features